Yumbah Aquaculture has released a critical evaluation of Kangaroo Island Plantation Timbers' response document for its proposed port at Smith Bay.

 "In noting these changes, we have undertaken to revise the KIPT Risk Assessment, using the scientific evidence and knowledge we hold.

-Kangaroo Island Plantation Timbers meanwhile has welcomed the appointment of Deputy Premier Vickie Chapman as the new Minister for Planning and David Basham as the Minister for Primary Industries.
+Kangaroo Island Plantation Timbers welcomed the appointment of Deputy Premier Vickie Chapman as the new Minister for Planning and David Basham as the Minister for Primary Industries.

 "Both Ms Chapman and Mr Basham are very familiar with Kangaroo Island and with the issues facing the Island community and economy," KIPT managing director Keith Lamb said.